wikimedia/mediawiki-tools-scap/scap.md

-then I can run scap pull-master --help then I can run scap say --help then I can run scap security-check --help then I can run scap sync --help then I can run scap sync-canary --help then I can run scap sync-dir --help then I can run scap sync-file --help
+then I can run scap pull-master --help then I can run scap say --help then I can run scap security-check --help then I can run scap sync-world --help then I can run scap sync-canary --help then I can run scap sync-dir --help then I can run scap sync-file --help